mtlynch/mtlynch.io/content/notes/nix-first-impressions/index.md

 ### Nix is faster than Ansible

 Ansible has no concept of the "state" of the system it's configuring.
 If it takes 15 minutes to run Ansible on one of my VMs, running the same playbook a minute later would take about 10 minutes.
+You save a little bit of time because there's probably no package updates between the two invocations, but it's still doing almost all the same work.

 Ansible never says, "Oh, I just configured that machine, so there's nothing for me to do now."
 Ansible has to perform every configuration again because anything could have happened since the last time it ran.

 Nix, on the other hand, does have a concept of state.
-If you make a one-line change to a 200-line Nix configuration, it doesn't have to re-execute all 200 lines.
+If you make a one-line change to a 200-line Nix configuration, it doesn't have to re-do all the work from the other 199 lines.
 It can evaluate the state of the system against the configuration file and recognize that it just has to apply the one-line change.
 And that change usually happens in a few seconds.

 ### Nix optimizes for local configuration

-Ansible is designed to configure remote systems.
-You can still specify `localhost` as the target on Ansible and configure the same system Ansible is running on, but that's not the scenario that Ansible is optimized for.
+Ansible is designed to configure systems over the network.
+You can still specify `localhost` as the target, but that's not the scenario that Ansible is optimized for.

 Nix is designed to configure the environment it's in.
 With Nix, you define what should be in the environment, and then Nix creates that environment for you in place.
 With NixOS, you defined the entire operating system, and NixOS gets the operating system into that state.
 You can change low-level things like the filesystem, the Linux kernel, or the bootloader.

-This solves the problem I had with Ansible where I can't upgrade one Ansible playbook without upgrading all of my Ansible playbooks.
+This solves the problem I had with Ansible where upgrading one Ansible playbook to use a later version of Ansible requires me to upgrade all the playbooks on my system.
 You can have many Nix systems running different versions of Nix, and they work fine.
 If I have some Ansible files that require Ansible 2.9, some that require 2.10, and some that require 2.14, then it's a big pain to juggle them all.

-### Nix makes atomic changes
+### Nix changes are atomic

 With Ansible, it's easy to fail halfway through a configuration, leaving the system in an undefined state.